psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 `width:` "auto" by default.
 Set with a number and unit—note that some a `<div>` will not have any width or height unless it has content within it, or you set the dimensions via CSS.

-`height:` Works similar to width; height can not be set to 100%.
+`height:` works similar to width; height can not be set to 100%.

-`margin:`set with a number/unit; adds space around an element.
+`margin:` set with a number/unit; adds space around an element.

 `margin-left:` adds a margin to only one side; you can sub in "right", "top", or "bottom".